iamarkadyt/aacli/README.md

 }
 ```

-Condition section here requires MFA code to be present in the `sts:AssumeRole` request.
-This CLI handles that by asking the user to provide it during `aacli auth` command execution.
+Condition section here requires MFA code to be present in the `sts:AssumeRole` request. `aacli` handles that by asking the user to provide it during `aacli auth` command execution.
 Every user in HUB account must attach their own MFA device to their user account (Google Authenticator or similar OTP solution) for this to work.

 The actual permissions policy on this role would simply list the IAM permissions you'd want the developers to have when they authenticate into this environment.
 For example if you wanted to allow access to `SNS`, `API Gateway`, `S3`, `AWS Lambda`, `DynamoDB`, `CloudFormation` and `SQS` your policy would look as follows.